kvnalxnd3r/kvnalxnd3r.github.io/_posts/2025-05-23-integrating-fleet-server-and-preparing-windows-vm.md

 ## A Little Reminder

-**This is part two**, continuation from my post where we walk through installing ELK stack SIEM.
+**This is part two**, continuation from my previous post([part one](/posts/elk-installation-with-two-vm/)) where we walk through installing ELK stack SIEM.
 On this part two, we will take a look at how to integrating our ELK stack with endpoint, in this case is a Windows VM.

 We will learn also what is **Filebeat**, **Fleet Server**, **Elastic Agent**, **Elastic Integration**, and many more tools for getting our lab work as a complete eco system for **simulating SOC monitoring, log capturing, threat hunting, and maybe many more** in the future.
 Without further a do, let's get into it.